What is inflation and how does it affect you?

 Inflation is a measure of how quickly prices are rising over a given time period.
 Put simply, if you spent £1 on a product this time last year and inflation now stands at 10%, that same product is likely to now cost £1.10.

 So, it's a useful way of measuring how our spending power has changed over time.
 But it also has a real-world impact.
-For example, inflation rates are used to set the amount some key utility bills go up by, as well as how much people can get from the state pension.
+For example, inflation rates are used to set the amount rail fares and some key utility bills go up by, as well as how much people can get from the state pension.

-Economists believe having some inflation (2% is the golden percentage in the UK) is healthy for the economy because it encourages spending and means GDP can grow.
-But having too much or too little can weaken the economy, while soaring inflation can do severe damage to living standards (as we've seen during the cost of living crisis).
-Deflation, i.e. the rate of decreases in prices, is seen as being even worse than inflation.
+But having too much or too little can weaken the economy, while soaring inflation can do severe damage to living standards (as we've seen during the cost-of-living crisis).
+Deflation - in other words, the rate of decreases in prices - is seen as being even worse than inflation.

 Every month, the Office for National Statistics checks the prices of hundreds of goods and services in an imaginary shopping basket.
 This is meant to represent the sorts of things that the average British consumer buys - although it is by no means a perfect science.